JamessNBB/profile-card-component-main/README.md

 }
 ```

-With this, I was able to achieve my desire of properly placing the images at their right positions without them appearing in their full scale and increasing the width and height of the page, but cutting off at the end.
+With this, I was able to properly place the images at their right positions without them appearing in their full scale and increasing the width and height of the page and causing the vertical and horizontal scrolls to appear, but instead, they cut off at the end of the page, just as desired.

 ### Continued development
-I would like to know more about the proper usage of HTML semantics.
+I would like to conitnue to develop more on the proper usage of HTML semantics and advanced CSS properties.

 ### Useful resources